rocketeers-app/rocketeers-laravel/README.md

 ## Installation

-You can install the package via Composer:
+You can install this package via Composer:

 ```bash
 composer require rocketeers-app/rocketeers-laravel